nh-server/switch-guide/docs/index.md

 A guide collaboration between Nintendo Homebrew's Helpers and Staff, from stock to Atmosphere.

 &nbsp;
+!!!
+Note
+    This guide currently will not work on systems running 6.2.0!

 ### What is homebrew?

 Homebrew applications are custom, user-made software, which haven’t been authorised by Nintendo.
 This can include save editing tools, games, emulators, and more.

-Homebrew can be run for free on your Switch as long as you have a "first-generation" system, and a USB-C cable.
+Homebrew can be run for free on your Switch as long as you have a "first-generation" system running 6.1.0 or lower, and a USB-C cable.

 ### What is Custom Firmware?